Gout

 Gout treatment has various goals:

-• In the long term it aims to prevent attacks, and also to reduce the risk of chronic inflammations and joint damage.
+- In the long term, it aims to prevent attacks and to reduce the risk of chronic inflammations and joint damage.

 Short-term gout treatment

-• non-steroidal anti-inflammatory drugs: for example ibuprofen, indometacin and naproxen
+- non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, indometacin and naproxen

-If pain medication is not enough to alleviate the pain, more than one agent can be combined to provide treatment.
-It also probably helps to cool the affected joints.
-Many sufferers find this to be pleasant, at least.
+If pain medication is not enough to alleviate the pain, more than one active ingredient can be used in combination to treat the condition.

 Long-term gout treatment